-Here is a practical guide to getting started with integrating Databricks with Snowflake.
-We will get you started with the basic setup and show how easy it is to get the two of them connected to each other to write and read data from the other.
+Here is a practical guide to integrating Databricks with Snowflake.
+We will get you started with the basic setup and show you how easy it is to get the two of them connected to write and read data from each other.

-- You must have a Snowflake Account (the good thing is that this is easy!)– You get a 30-day free trial, including $400 of free credits.
+1. You must have a Snowflake Account (the good thing is that this is easy!)– You get a 30-day free trial, including $400 of free credits.
 Open a Free Snowflake Account Setup here

 You should have some basic familiarity with Dataframes, Databricks, and Snowflake.

-High level we are really doing these main steps:
+At a high level, we are doing these main steps:

-- Execute the 3 separate parts of the notebook which will be
+Step 3: Execute the 3 separate parts of the notebook which will be:

-- reading a snowflake table back into a dataframe
+Step 6: Read a snowflake table back into a data frame.

 Then once you are logged in you should see a screen like this:

-Go to the Workspace icon (It is the 3rd from the top on the left-hand side) Once you click on it then to the right there will be a dropdown arrow to the right of the menu item “Workspace”.
+Go to the Workspace icon (It is the 3rd from the top on the left-hand side) Once you click on it then on the right there will be a dropdown arrow to the right of the menu item “Workspace”.
 When you click there then click on Import and it should look like this:

-Then Choose URL there and put in this notebook link and click the Import Button. https://docs.databricks.com/_static/notebooks/snowflake-python.html
+Then Choose the URL there and put in this notebook link and click the Import Button. https://docs.databricks.com/_static/notebooks/snowflake-python.html

-*This is one of my favorite parts about Databricks on how they make it easy to share Notebooks and be more organized.
+- This is one of my favorite parts about Databricks, they make it look easy to share Notebooks and be more organized.

 Once you have imported the notebook it should look like this: